Nairi: Geography and history

 According to Trevor Bryce, the Nairi lands were inhabited by "fierce tribal groups" divided into a number of small principalities.
 They are first mentioned in the inscriptions of the Assyrian king Tukulti-Ninurta I (r.
 1243–1207 BCE), who claimed to have defeated and exacted tribute from forty Nairi kings.
 An early documented reference to Nairi from the 13th century BCE is a tablet which describes the purchase of 128 horses from the Nairi region.
-According to Bryce, parts of Uruatri, a state of Nairi, corresponded to the Azzi of Hittite texts from the same period.
+According to Bryce, parts of Urartu, a state of Nairi, corresponded to the Azzi of Hittite texts from the same period.

 The names of twenty-three Nairi lands were recorded by Tiglath-Pileser I (r.
 1114–1076 BCE).
 Their southernmost point was Tumme, known to have been south-west of Lake Urmia, and their northernmost point was Daiaeni.
 These lands are known from the list of defeated kings: "the king of Tumme, the king of Tunube, the king of Tuali, the king of Kindari, the king of Uzula, the king of Unzamuni, the king of Andiabe, the king of Pilakinni, the king of Aturgini, the king of Kulibarzini, the king of Shinibirni, the king of Himua, the king of Paiteri, the king of Uiram, the king of Shururia, the king of Albaia, the king of Ugina, the king of Nazabia, the king of Abarsiuni, and the king of Daiaeni."
 Other inscriptions describing Tiglath-Pileser's campaign number the defeated kings at thirty or sixty.
-It is believed that Nairi extended from the Tur Abdin mountains in the south to the mountainous area southwest of Lake Van in the north.
+It is believed that Nairi extended from the Tur Abdin mountains in the south to the mountainous area southeast of Lake Van in the north.

 In 882 BCE, Assurnasirbal II invaded Nairi, which at the time comprised four polities: Bit-Zamani, Shubru, Nirdun, and Urumu/Nirbu.
 These regions all had their own kings.
 In particular, Assurnasirbal conquered the fortified city of Madara, along with sixty other "cities" ruled by a certain Lapturi.